 New discovered species

-During a first census of the praying mantids (Mantodea) on Panay, five new species, whose location was limited to the remaining forests only, have been discovered.
+During a first census of the praying mantids (Mantodea) in 2016 on Panay, five new species, whose location was limited to the remaining forests only, have been discovered.
 The mantids already known to occur on Panay so far were briefly introduced in our 18th annual report.
-The description of the new taxa is currently being prepared by our Project Manager, who is a specialist in this field.
+The description of three of the five new taxa is now published (2021).
+The description is written by our Project Manager, who is a specialist in this field.
 They are named after among other, in honor of Rhea Santillan and Helga Schulze.
 The other two species are in preparation.